bahrus/xtal-element/README.md

 }
 ```

-4. A similar pattern is used for easily testable "propActions" - where property changes can be partitioned and turned into a logical workflow.
+4. A similar pattern is used for easily testable "propActions" - where property changes can be grouped/partitioned and turned into a logical workflow.
-5. All these transforms and actions can be separated from the custom element class, leaving behind a pristine, mostly library-neutral class.
+5. Many of these transforms and actions can be separated from the custom element class, leaving behind a pristine, mostly library-neutral class.

 ## X -- the simplest xtal-element base class